SeaForeEx/HoldMyComics-Client/README-ExAPI.md

 <img width="166" alt="Screen Shot 2023-09-04 at 8 51 26 PM" src="https://github.com/SeaForeEx/HoldMyComics-Client/assets/113273122/1d51a3b1-3deb-4ae4-a98a-aff97602210b">

-<p>Before I started coding my Full Stack Capstone, I was researching potential External APIs and Metron was the best option.
+<p>Before I started coding my Full Stack Capstone, I researched potential External APIs and Metron was the best option.
 Metron is a Comic Book Database that provides a Rest API for users to access their data.
 Unlike corporate-owned databases like Comic Vine, Metron is a vibrant community where users can link up on GitHub and edit/discuss the public database.</p>

 <p>Metron also has a Python wrapper called <a href="https://github.com/Metron-Project/mokkari">Mokkari</a> that can be used to access the API, although I didn't use it for my project.</p>